Brief Overview

 How Many People Stream Music Globally?

-• Globally, there are 713.4 million people who pay for a music streaming subscription as of early 2025.
+• Globally, there are 1 billion people who pay for a music streaming subscription as of early 2025.
 This number has seen a dramatic increase of nearly 12% from the previous year, showcasing robust and consistent growth in the paid sector.

 Music Streaming Market Size